Fever, The Body's Alarm System Diagnose, Treat and Defeat

 1. Place the end of the thermometer in the child’s armpit.

-2. Bring the arm down over the end of the thermometer and hold securely for a minute.
+2. Bring the arm down over the end of the thermometer and hold securely for 2-3 minutes.
 Try to keep the armpit airtight.

 Oral (For older children and adults)

-Place the end of the thermometer under the tongue and instruct the child to keep it there with his mouth closed for one minute.
+Place the end of the thermometer under the tongue and instruct the child to keep it there with his mouth closed for 1-2 minutes.

 One degree above the following readings indicates a fever: under arm (97.6°), oral (98.6°), rectal (99.6°).